nikeattv/pd-ii-trade-site-user-block/README.md

 - Mozilla Firefox (latest at the date of upload: v138.0.4 64-bit)

 ## Install on Mozilla Firefox
-Go to the [extension's page](https://addons.mozilla.org/en-GB/firefox/addon/pd-ii-trade-site-user-block/) and install from there.
+- Go to the [extension's page](https://addons.mozilla.org/en-GB/firefox/addon/pd-ii-trade-site-user-block/) and install from there.
+- OR
+- Download the source code from GitHub.
+Clone if you know git, but otherwise the zip is enough.
+Extract the zip to a folder on your PC.
+- Open Mozilla Firefox
+- Go to about:debugging
+- Click on "This Firefox"
+- Click on "Load Temporary Add-on..." and look up the "src" folder in the extracted folder and select manifest.json.

 ## Install on Google Chrome
 - Download the source code from GitHub.
 Clone if you know git, but otherwise the zip is enough.
 Extract the zip to a folder on your PC.